Latest posts by Jovin Tardif (see all)

 4. Recently you played Chino in Netflix Nicky Jam: El Ganador.
 What can you tell us about the hit series and how you prepared for your role.

 El Ganador was very special in many ways because it was the first Netflix TV Show about a Puerto Rican and played mostly by Puerto Rican actors.
 The story of Nicky Jam from which the show is based on a Latin superstar I listened to when I was a kid.
-I think in many ways, this project made me feel proud and nervous.
+This project made me feel proud and nervous.

 5. Can you tell us about your experience in the ABC TV series The Baker and The Beauty?